Diocese of Oloron: End of the diocese

 During the French Revolution the diocese of Oloron was suppressed by the Legislative Assembly, under the Civil Constitution of the Clergy (1790).
 Its territory was subsumed into the new diocese, called 'Basses-Pyrenees', which was coterminous with the new civil department of the same name.
-The dioceses of Bayonne and Lescar were also suppressed and their bishops dismissed, and their territories were joined to the former diocese of Oleron, with the seat of the Constitutuonal Diocese at Oloron.
+The dioceses of Bayonne and Lescar were also suppressed and their bishops dismissed, and their territories were joined to the former diocese of Oleron, with the seat of the Constitutional Diocese at Oloron.
 Basses-Pyrenees was made part of the Metropolitanate called the 'Métropole du Sud'.

 The new Civil Constitution mandated that bishops be elected by the citizens of each 'département', which immediately raised the most severe issues in Canon Law, since the electors did not need to be Catholics and the approval of the Pope was not only not required, but actually forbidden.
 Erection of new dioceses and transfer of bishops, moreover, was not canonically in the competence of civil authorities or of the Church in France.
 The result was schism between the 'Constitutional Church' and the Roman Catholic Church.

 All monasteries, convents and religious orders in France were dissolved, and their members were released from their vows by order of the National Constituent Assembly (an act which was uncanonical); their property was confiscated "for the public good", and sold to pay the bills of the French government.
 Cathedral Chapters were also dissolved.

 The legitimate bishop of Oloron, Jean-Baptiste-Auguste de Villoutreix, was in Paris when the Civil Constitution was enacted on 27 July 1790.
 He declined to take the required oath to the Civil Constitution, and instead wrote a monitory letter to the clergy of his diocese on 22 February 1791, encouraging them to resist.
 He then fled to England where he died in March 1792.

 The diocese was not reestablished after the French Revolution, and the Napoleonic Concordat of 1801.
 From the point of view of Canon Law, it was Pope Pius VII's bull Qui Christi Domini of 29 November 1801, which reestablished the dioceses of France, that did not restore Oleron.
 Its territory was merged into the Diocese of Bayonne.

 On 22 June 1909, however, the title, though not the diocese, was revived along with that of the former Diocese of Lescar, and assigned as titles of the successor Diocese of Bayonne; the former cathedrals of the former dioceses did not obtain the status of a co-cathedral.
 This change was purely decorative, involving no change in the life of the diocese.

 One of the branches of the pilgrimage route called The Way of St James passes through Oloron on its way to Santiago in Galicia.